Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Concluding Remarks

-Moving beyond the linear regime, we simulated the full nonlinear fluctuating NS equations to test the RG theory pioneered by Forster, Nelson, and Stephen~\cite{Forster1977-lr}.
-By measuring the observed viscosity (Fig.~\ref{fig5}), we demonstrated that the one-loop RG prediction remains quantitatively accurate into the strongly nonlinear regime, specifically up to a coupling strength of $\Delta \eta / \eta_0 \approx 3$, where conventional perturbation theory completely fails.
-Furthermore, we clarified that as the shear rate increases, the near-equilibrium assumption underlying the original FNS framework inevitably breaks down (Fig.~\ref{fig6}).
-We revealed that this breakdown is characterized by the Reynolds number; even in the presence of uniform shear flow, the FNS prediction remains justified provided the system is in the low-Reynolds-number regime.
+Moving beyond the linear regime, we simulated the full nonlinear fluctuating NS equations to quantitatively assess the one-loop RG prediction.
+By measuring the observed viscosity (Fig.~\ref{fig6}), we found that the one-loop RG prediction remains quantitatively accurate up to a relative renormalization correction of $\Delta \eta / \eta_0 \approx 1$, well beyond the range of validity of the lowest-order perturbative prediction.
+Furthermore, we identified the range over which the near-equilibrium one-loop RG prediction can be applied under uniform shear (Fig.~\ref{fig7}).
+Its applicability is controlled by the Reynolds number: the prediction remains valid in the low-Reynolds-number regime, whereas shear-induced suppression of long-wavelength fluctuations becomes significant in the large-Reynolds-number regime.

-Historically, while standard macroscopic hydrodynamics has been widely celebrated for its quantitative predictive capabilities, subjecting fluctuating hydrodynamics to similarly quantitative tests has been a persistent challenge.
-This difficulty primarily arises from the limitations of particle-based simulations and the inevitable analytical approximations in theoretical calculations.
-Our work demonstrates that DNS offers one solution to this issue, while simultaneously proving that the dynamic RG approach yields highly reliable quantitative predictions.
-We hope that our findings will serve as a stepping stone toward elevating fluctuating hydrodynamics into a quantitative predictive framework.
+Although standard macroscopic hydrodynamics has long demonstrated quantitative predictive capability, comparable tests of fluctuating hydrodynamics have remained challenging because of the limitations of particle-based simulations and the approximations required in analytical treatments.
+Our work demonstrates that DNS provides a direct route to such quantitative tests.
+We expect that this approach will facilitate further quantitative assessments of predictions from fluctuating hydrodynamics across a broader range of nonequilibrium systems.

 Finally, we comment on the numerical methodology employed in this paper.
 The combination of the operator-splitting method and Fourier interpolation, used here to extract the bulk properties under shear, offers high precision despite its ease of implementation.
 Therefore, we expect its broader application to various phenomena occurring under uniform shear flow, such as phase transitions~\cite{Winter2010-mp, Nakano2021-bt, Saracco2021-jk}.